 - Check the engine coolant level.

-- If the level is correct, the problem may occur due to a bad coolant level sensor.
+- The problem may occur if the level is correct due to a bad coolant level sensor.